cs4540-f18/cs4540-f18.github.io/index.md

 * 1 point for an incorrect answer
 * 0 points for not taking the quiz

 Your **five lowest quiz scores will be dropped**, which should be enough to account for quizzes missed due to planned or unplanned absences.

+Students are allowed, and indeed encouraged, to work on homework with other students in the course.
+But when solutions are written up, this should be done alone and without the help of other students.
+Students are required to specify on their writeups which students that collaborated with.
+If we find solutions that appear even remotely to have been copied, these will be given a zero and the students will be notified.

 ## Reading